Jonathan Hartman, Composer for Film & Television

 Taking what he learned from that amazing experience, Jonathan began composing for advertising, shorts, independent films and television, including contributing additional music on the first season of the hit series OUTLANDER with Bear McCreary.
-Jonathan is currently scoring DARK/WEB, a thriller anthology series about the dystopic underbelly of the internet.
+In 2017, Jonathan scored DARK/WEB, an eight episode thriller anthology series about the dystopic underbelly of the internet.
 Jonathan recently completed scoring SUPERSTITION, a supernatural series starring Mario Van Peebles for the SYFY channel (US).
 SUPERSTITION airs internationally on NETFLIX April 29th.
 Jonathan recently composed and recorded original 1920s themed Jazz songs for the upcoming feature film THE CHAPERONE starring Elizabeth McGovern (Downton Abbey).
 The film will debut later this year.

 Some of Jonathan’s collaborations include the feature films THE EMPLOYER starring Malcolm McDowell, FATAL HONEYMOON starring Harvey Keitel, and THIS LAST LONELY PLACE, a neo-noir thriller produced by the Humphrey Bogart Estate released theatrically & VOD in September 2016.